All Episodes

 If you're a desperate family member watching someone succumb to addiction, solving the opioid problem, probably more urgent than this partisan impeachment.

-If you're a member of the next generation, dealing with the challenges of extinction and climate change, a budget that's out of control, driving up the credit card of young people in this country and what they'll have to pay back as a consequence of our poor decisions, likely more urgent.
+If you're a member of the next generation dealing with the challenges of extinction and climate change, a budget that's out of control, driving up the credit card of young people in this country and what they'll have to pay back as a consequence of our poor decisions, likely more urgent.

 But House Democrats have failed at all of these things.

-Matter of fact, I'd say the only thing under the Christmas tree for most Americans would be a lump of coal, but I think they're against coal too.
+Matter of fact, I'd say the only thing under the Christmas tree for most Americans would be a lump of coal, but I think they're against coal, too.

 The only thing under the Christmas tree for Americans would be impeachment.

-All right, glad you're with us, 800 941.
+All right, Glenn, you're with us, 800-941, Sean.

-Sean, if you want to be a part of the program, news roundup, information overload.
+If you want to be a part of the program news roundup, information overload, we'll get to your calls in mere moments.

-That was uh him not only addressing Nadler, but the Democratic Council at this impeachment Ukrainian coup attempt.
+That was him not only addressing Nadler, but the Democratic Council at this impeachment Ukrainian coup attempt.

 One of the more interesting things that has been unfolding is the trepidation that is now obvious with the Democrats in Congress as they've gone from four articles of impeachment down to two.

-Even CBS's major Garrett says they're walking away from bribery and extortion allegations in full public view.
+Even CBS's Major Garrett says they're walking away from bribery and extortion allegations in full public view.

 So we have a nebulous abuse of power and obstruction of justice when there is a conflict between the executive branch of government and the legislative branch of government.

-Well, there is the right of this in this case, the executive branch to seek remedy.
+Well, there is the right of this, in this case, the executive branch to seek remedy.

 The arbiter of such conflicts would be the judicial branch, which is what the White House has done as it relates to executive privilege.